The links to Amazon on this page are affiliate links. As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

 Your Personal First Aid Kit – Suggestions

 Other things you may need depending on your personal medical needs and where you’re travelling…

 - Motion Sickness Tablets – If you’re prone to travel sickness, taking motion sickness pills with you will be at the top of your list.
 You’ll get your fair share of windy bus journeys and choppy waters in Southeast Asia!

 - Anti-Malaria Tablets – It’s one of the most frequently asked questions for travellers to Southeast Asia – ‘Do I need Malaria Tablets?’
 For most places, especially cities and towns in Thailand, Singapore, Malaysia and Vietnam, anti-malarials are not needed.
 Personally, I never take malaria tablets when I backpack in Southeast Asia as the risk of contracting malaria is very low.
 However, if you are travelling off the beaten track in parts of Myanmar (particularly South Myanmar) or Indonesia (particularly the east), then anti-malarial medication may be necessary.
-More info here, however, it’s best to consult with a doctor before you travel.
+As well as reading our malaria guide, it’s best to consult with a doctor before you travel.